Social Media

 And with the threat of Section 230 reform, it appears as though Facebook is bracing for major changes while covering its legal tracks with the update to its terms of service.

-On June 17, US Attorney General William Barr issued statement saying that Section 230 of the Communications Decency Act of 1996 was outdated and needed to be reformed to face the challenges surrounding today’s online content.
+On June 17, US Attorney General William Barr issued a statement saying that Section 230 of the Communications Decency Act of 1996 was outdated and needed to be reformed to face the challenges surrounding today’s online content.

 The attorney general and the DOJ outlined four reform proposals: